 So you identify a few athletes (or an entire team) that fit your ideal ambassador profile and invite them to join your program.

-And why not, you invite other students to join as well.
+And, for additional reach, you invite other students to join as well.

-Or, you can give your athlete ambassadors unique affiliate links to your products which they can share whenever they want.
+Alternatively, you can give your athlete ambassadors unique affiliate links to your products which they can share whenever they want.

 And for every sale they bring in, they get a pre-established commission.

 The use of affiliate links motivates ambassadors to post more content about your brand every month because they get a direct reward for their efforts.